greystate/xmldump/README.markdown

 ### mntp

-The `mntp` option is specific to using the [uComponents][1] "Multi-Node Tree Picker" datatype (which is very common now) - if you set this flag, XMLDump will render a simple representation of the actual node that's referenced, instead of only showing the Id.
+The `mntp` option is specific to using some of the [uComponents][1] datatypes, specifically "Multi-Node Tree Picker", "XPath CheckBox List" and "CheckBox Tree" - if you set this flag, XMLDump will render a simple representation of the actual node that's referenced, instead of only showing the Id.
 Best to use on specific pages e.g:

 	http://yourwebsite.com/projects/year2011/xmldump?mntp=yes